 Twenty Second Sunday of the Year

-Paul acknowledges the challenge of following Jesus and encourages us to live according to God’s mind and heart rather than conforming to a culture that is punitive rather than liberating and rehabilitating; a culture that meets violence with more violence; a culture of silence and looks the other way to avoid confrontation or rocking the boat.
-Paul exhorts us to not allow ourselves be conformed to a world view where we get things done by force, coercion, violence, power trips, money trips, ego trips; showing hatred when we are expected to hate our enemies; of developing always bigger sticks or bombs to use against others; of being suspicious and mean towards the outsider and the stranger.
-Paul offers an ongoing challenge to allow ourselves to be transformed as we work for the transformation of structures, mindsets, attitudes and policies that have caused and continue to cause systemic oppression time immemorial.
-Conformity to and comfortability with discrimination and oppression in any way, shape or form on this planet is not acceptable.
+Paul acknowledges the challenge of following Jesus and encourages us to live according to God’s mind and heart rather than conforming to a culture that puts profit before people; punishes rather than liberates and rehabilitates; responds to violence with more violence; and a culture of silence that avoids confrontation.
+Paul exhorts us to not allow ourselves to be conformed to a world view where things done by force, coercion, violence, power trips, money trips, ego trips; showing hatred when we are expected to hate our enemies; of developing always bigger sticks or bombs to use against others; of being suspicious and mean towards the outsider and the stranger.
+Paul offers an ongoing challenge to allow ourselves to be transformed as we work for the transformation of structures, mindsets, attitudes, and policies that have caused and still cause systemic oppression.
+Conformity to and being comfortable with discrimination and oppression in any way, shape or form on this planet is not acceptable.
 All of the readings are a ‘call to action’ which cannot be ignored.
-Paul calls people to be transformed by the renewal of their minds.
-The experience of climate crisis, COVID-19, the rising up of the margins and death within all human and non-human communities on the margins should shake us to realize that we can no longer think the way we do, especially if we think the way dominant cultures do.
-Renewing our minds in a global context for the 21st century is no longer an option.
-We are in the midst of a global pandemic with 100s of thousands of preventable deaths, the politicisation of public health, the uncovering of white nationalism and systemic racism not to mention God’s creation being disfigured.

-‘Do not conform yourself to this age, but be transformed by the renewal of your minds that you might know what is the will of God, what is good and pleasing and perfect.’
-The spirit of the world tries to convince us that we need is power.
-The way of the world focuses on the self as the centre of activity.
-When everything is centred on the self, we conforming to the values, goals, and objectives of our age.
-We move from the ‘we’ to the ‘I’.
-We can how clearly this approach has failed us over and over especially the poor.
+The spirit of the world tries to convince us that we need is power over others.
+It focuses on the self as the centre of activity where we move from the ‘we’ to the ‘I’.
+This has failed.
 Let us challenge ourselves to keep learning and growing, allowing God to transform us, so we might act with courage in spite of the obstacles and struggle to bring about a time acceptable to the Lord.
 So, once again, we are asked ‘Who do you say I am?’
 Let us sit with that in prayer and contemplation.